ImageMagick/Usage-Markdown/blur/index.md

 > Some image formats such as GIF and JPEG do not handle semi-transparent pixels.
 > As such, I suggest you use PNG format for any images with some form of semi-transparent colors, if possible.

-As you can see from the above, the "`-channel`" setting is very important for a grey-scale operator such as "`-blur`".
-But is not the only thing that can be important when using such an operator.
+As you can see from the above, the "`-channel`" setting is very important for a grey-scale operator such as "`-blur`", but it is not the only thing that can be important when using such an operator.

 For example, let's try that last 'forgot the "`-channel`" setting' example again, but this time with a yellow circle.